 Tip #5: Understand how healthcare regulations impact your organization

-Finally, it’s important to understand the rules and regulations surrounding healthcare and know which ones apply to your situation.
+Finally, it's essential to understand healthcare rules and regulations and know which ones apply to your situation.

-Here are a two healthcare reform regulations every organization should know:
+Here are two healthcare reform regulations every organization should know:

-Applicable large employers who fail to offer an affordable plan that meets minimum value may be required to pay a penalty.
-If you have less than 50 full-time equivalent employees, then this doesn’t apply to your organization.
+Applicable large employers who fail to offer an affordable plan that meets minimum value may be required to pay the penalty.
+If you have less than 50 full-time equivalent employees, this doesn't apply to your organization.

 Minimum essential coverage (MEC)

-Under the Affordable Care Act (ACA), "minimum essential coverage" (MEC) is any type of insurance coverage that meets the individual shared responsibility requirement, also known as the individual mandate.
+Under the Affordable Care Act (ACA), MEC is any type of insurance coverage that meets the individual shared responsibility requirement, also known as the individual mandate.

 When the ACA was first introduced, Americans who didn't satisfy the individual mandate were penalized with a fee.
 However, as of 2019, the individual mandate is no longer in force for most states, so your employees don't have to have a policy that meets MEC if they don't want to.

-However, while the federal government no longer requires it, there are certain HRAs that require employees to have MEC in order to participate—or at least to qualify for tax-free reimbursements.
+However, while the federal government no longer requires it, certain HRAs require employees to have MEC to participate—or at least to qualify for tax-free reimbursements.

 Making the leap to offering your employees health benefits for the first time is an exciting achievement you should be proud of.
-Taking the time to choose the right benefit to meet your employees needs and budget will not only help you recruit and retain employees, but also give you the peace of mind knowing you’re doing the right thing for your team.
+Choosing the right benefit to meet your employees' needs and budget will help you recruit and retain employees and give you peace of mind knowing you're doing the right thing for your team.